-- Recharge the battery. ♣ (▼ p.
-156) - Store the vehicle in a dry location that is not subject to large fluctuations in temperature. - Raise the vehicle with the center stand. (♥ p.
-99) - Cover the vehicle with a tarp or similar cover that is permeable to air.
+- Recharge the battery. ( p.
+150) - Store the vehicle in a dry location that is not subject to large fluctuations in temperature. - Cover the vehicle with a tarp or similar cover that is permeable to air.

-21 STORAGE 195
+21 STORAGE 190

 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.